christafaa/rails-concert-management/NOTES.md

 /attendees/:id

 ***TO-DO***

+-if an attendee has a user, it is a prospect
+-add and remove prospects
 -nested form in edit user to bring over seat_number to update -make a table for attendees (and prospects?) in the concert and user show pages -create attendees controller and views